Writing projects not yet completed or published yet

 I stepped out of Calvin's car, still sore from my seizure, and spat more blood into an endless field of winter-killed sunflowers.

-The giant dome had not been here when I was a kid or the first time I met Jodi at a beer party in the old factory, a favorite party spot where the firewood burned blue and green.
+The giant dome had not been here when I was a kid or the first time I met Jodi at a beer party in the old factory, a favorite party spot where the firewood burned blue and green with a chemical odor.

 Nor when I had hunted on the Army land near the high school because my military identification card allowed me in the gate.
 That had been the peppermint schnapps hunting trip.